Almanac: Contemporary use

-Currently published almanacs such as Whitaker's Almanack have expanded their scope and contents beyond that of their historical counterparts.
-Modern almanacs include a comprehensive presentation of statistical and descriptive data covering the entire world.
+Many contemporary almanacs, such as Whitaker's Almanack, have expanded their scope and contents beyond that of their historical counterparts.
+Modern almanacs may include a comprehensive presentation of statistical and descriptive data covering the entire world.
 Contents also include discussions of topical developments and a summary of recent historical events.
-Other currently published almanacs (c.
-2006) include TIME Almanac with Information Please, World Almanac and Book of Facts, The Farmer's Almanac and The Old Farmer's Almanac and The Almanac for Farmers & City Folk.
+Other modern almanacs that saw publication during the 21st century include TIME Almanac with Information Please, World Almanac and Book of Facts, Farmers' Almanac, The Old Farmer's Almanac and The Almanac for Farmers & City Folk.
 The Inverness Almanac, an almanac/literary journal, was published in West Marin, California, from 2015 to 2016.
-In 2007, Harrowsmith Country Life Magazine launched a Canadian Almanac, written in Canada, with all-Canadian content.
-The nonprofit agrarian organization the Greenhorns currently publishes The New Farmer's Almanac as a resource for young farmers.
-The Other Almanac, first printed in 2022 is an almanac published by OR Books, that contains data and material that draws attention to nature and agriculture within cities.
+In 2007, Harrowsmith Country Life Magazine launched a Canadian Almanac, focused on providing information catered to Canada.
+The nonprofit agrarian organization, the Greenhorns, currently publishes The New Farmer's Almanac as a resource for young farmers.
+The Other Almanac, first printed in 2022, is an almanac published by OR Books that contains data and material that draws attention to nature and agriculture within cities.

 Major topics covered by almanacs (reflected by their tables of contents) include: geography, government, demographics, agriculture, economics and business, health and medicine, religion, mass media, transportation, science and technology, sport, and awards/prizes.

 Other examples include The Almanac of American Politics published by Columbia Books & Information Services, The Almanac of British Politics, the Wapsipinicon Almanac, and the Calendari dels Pagesos, a Catalan-language almanac published in Catalonia since 1861.

 The GPS Almanac, as part of the data transmitted by each GPS satellite, contains coarse orbit and status information for all satellites in the constellation, an ionospheric model, and information to relate GPS derived time to Coordinated Universal Time (UTC).
 Hence the GPS almanac provides a similar goal as the ancient Babylonian almanac, to find celestial bodies.

 National Geographic Kids annually publishes a series of books titled "Almanac" (e.g. "Almanac 2025"), which typically contain information on animals, science and technology, and the natural world, among other things.